Dr. Lu earned a MD degree from the University of Nanjing Traditional Chinese Medicine

-Dr. Lu then went to the California Institute of Technology to continue postdoctoral studies in cerebellar research using in vitro, in vivo and computational modeling methods.
+Dr. Lu then went to the California Institute of Technology to continue his postdoctoral studies in cerebellar research using in vitro, in vivo and computational modeling methods.
 He received a NIMH Postdoctoral Fellowship, National Research Service Award (NRSA) Training Grant.

 Dr. Lu is married.
 His hobby is playing badminton.

 PhD, Pennsylvania State University College of Medicine, Hershey PA, 1998